Top Five Use Cases for Wasabi in Education

 This is absolutely critical for research data.
 New insights and discoveries must be protected at all costs, and a simple backup regimen will ensure that it stays safe.
 Imagine the tragedy of a team of scientists losing months of work due to poor data management practices— even worse if the lost data contained potentially life-saving medical breakthroughs.

 Wasabi is compliant with FERPA, ensuring your educational data is secured to all requisite specifications.
 Additionally, Wasabi’s immutable buckets provide further protection.
-No one, not even Wasabi engineers, can alter or delete the contents of these buckets.
+No one can alter or delete the contents of these buckets.

 #3 Migration to the Cloud